opinner/opinner/README.md

 Hi, I'm Ole

-I am a PhD student in physical oceanography at [AWI](https://www.awi.de/en/about-us/organisation/staff/single-view/ole-pinner.html).
+I am a PhD student in physical oceanography at [AWI](https://www.awi.de/en/about-us/organisation/staff/single-view/ole-pinner.html), studying the connection of turbulence and the export of Antarctic Bottom Water.

 See some work of mine like
 - 📃 my most recent paper, [Internal-wave-induced dissipation rates in the Weddell Sea Bottom Water gravity current](https://doi.org/10.5194/egusphere-2024-2444)